filecoin-project/lotus-docs/content/en/storage-providers/get-started/economics.md

 - **Declared Fault**: When the storage provider explicitly declares a Sector "faulty" _before_ its Deadline's FaultCutoff.
 Recall that `WindowPoSt` proofs are submitted per partition for a specific `ChallengeWindow`.
 A storage provider has to declare the sector as faulty before the `ChallengeWindow` for the particular partition opens.
 Until the sectors are recovered they will be masked from proofs in subsequent proving periods.
 - **Detected Fault**: Partitions of sectors without PoSt proof verification records, which have not been declared faulty before the `FaultCutoff` epoch's deadline are marked as detected faults.
-- **Skipped Fault**: If a sector is currently in active or recovering state and has not been declared faulty before, but the storage providers PoSt submission does not include a proof for this sector, then this is a "skipped fault" sector (also referred to as "skipped undeclared fault").
+- **Skipped Fault**: If a sector is currently in active or recovering state and has not been declared faulty before, but the storage provider’s PoSt submission does not include a proof for this sector, then this is a "skipped fault" sector (also referred to as "skipped undeclared fault").
 In other words, when a storage provider submits PoSt proofs for a partition but does not include proofs for some sectors in the partition, then these sectors are in "skipped fault" state.
 This is in contrast to the "detected fault" state, where the storage provider does not submit a PoSt proof for any section in the partition at all.
 The skipped fault is helpful in case a sector becomes faulty after the `FaultCutoff` epoch.
 Skip faults happen when windowPost process is not able to acquire certain sectors on the disk during the dealine.
 These sectors an be found in the wdPost message submitted to the chain.

 Note that the "skipped fault" allows for sector-wise fault penalties, as compared to partition-wide faults and penalties, as is the case with "detected faults".